2013 Belgian Grand Prix: Qualifying

 Mercedes had taken 7 of the last 8 poles, but in practice, Red Bull had appeared to be the fastest team.
 A rain shower hit the track right before qualifying got underway, dropping the air temperature to only 22 °C and mixing things up even further.

 All the drivers started the session with intermediates, Lewis Hamilton set the first benchmark of 2:07.008.
 As the track continued drying, Nico Rosberg, Mark Webber, and Sebastian Vettel all hit the front briefly.
 After the midpoint, most drivers pitted for a new set of intermediate tyres while Giedo van der Garde took a gamble to switch onto the slicks.
-As times passing by, lap times improved rapidly, nearly pushed both Ferraris out of Q2.
-But Fernando Alonso managed to set the fastest time at the last moment and his team-mate Felipe Massa also made it into the next session.
+As times passing by, lap times improved rapidly, nearly pushing both Ferraris out of Q2.
+But Fernando Alonso managed to set the fastest time at the last moment, and his team-mate Felipe Massa also made it into the next session.
 Van der Garde's decision proved a big success, for he impressively finished 3rd.
 In fact, three of the four drivers from Caterham and Marussia squeezed into Q2, the only one that failed to do so was Charles Pic, who started the race from the last place on the grid.
 Also eliminated were the Williams duo, the two Toro Rossos, and the Sauber of Esteban Gutiérrez.